 - your email address

 - your phone number

-- At this point, you are required to indicate whether you have ever applied for a NEXUS Card or a Fast Card or the Global Entry program before.
+- At this point, you are required to indicate whether you have ever applied for a NEXUS Card or a Fast Card or the Global Entry program previously.

-- Upon clicking continue, you will be asked to confirm your personal information at this point.
+- Upon clicking continue, you will be asked to confirm your personal information up to this point.

 - Once again, your progress will be displayed, indicating that you have completed the “Account” stage and are now moving on to the “Application” section.

-- The first step of the “Application” section is to indicate your citizenship so you can see which programs you are eligible.
-If you are not an American citizen you will later on have to prove your inadmissibility to the United States.
+- The first step of the “Application” section is to indicate your citizenship so you can see which programs you are eligible for.
+If you are not an American citizen or permanent resident you will later on have to prove your admissibility to the United States.

 - The next step to to select the program you want to participate in.

-- Once you have selected the program, you’ll have to provide personal information in a profile including your:
+- Once you have selected the program, you’ll have to provide personal information for your profile including your: